EdJoPaTo/website-stalker-example/sites/com-apple-iphone.md

 ### AirTag ###

 Attach one to your keys.
-Slip another in your backpack.
-Then easily keep track of them in the Find My app.
+Put another in your backpack.
+If they’re misplaced, just use the Find My app.

 * [Buy](https://www.apple.com/us/shop/goto/buy_airtag/airtag)
 * [Learn more](https://www.apple.com/airtag/)